dvdvideo1234/WindowsBatches/SteamGames/GamePaths/readme.md

 ### Description
-This section us used for configuring various [steam][ref-steam] applications that are installed on a drive different than `C:\`, but requite files or directories from the [steam][ref-steam] app installation.
+This section is used for configuring various [steam][ref-steam] applications that are installed on a drive different than `C:\`, but requite files or directories from the [steam][ref-steam] app installation.
 They fix the most common problems of applications not running due to being located on